-Technically, a journal is a chronological log.
+A journal is a chronological log, and you can use a journal to log anything you want.
 Many professionals keep journals, including scientists and ship captains.
 Their journals are strictly for tracking their professional progress.
+Fitness enthusiasts keep diet and exercise journals.
+Artists use journals to chronicle their artistic expressions.

 A writer’s journal can hold many things: thoughts, ideas, stories, poems, and notes.
 It can hold dreams and doodles, visions and meditations.
 Anything that pertains to your creative writing ideas and aspirations can find a home inside your journal.

-Today, let’s explore an intimate style of journal writing, one in which we write about our own lives.
+Today let’s explore an intimate style of journaling, one in which we explore our innermost thoughts: reflective journaling.

 A reflective journal is similar to a diary in that we document our experiences.
-However, reflective journal writing goes deeper than diary writing; it strives to gain greater understanding of our experiences rather than simply document them.
+However, reflective journaling goes deeper than diary writing; we use it to gain deeper understanding of our experiences rather than simply document them.

-Reflective journaling is a form of creative writing that allow us to practice self-reflection, self-exploration, and self-improvement, and through reflective journal writing, we gain greater awareness through observation, contemplation, and writing.
-By chronicling various aspects of our lives, we become more self-aware.
+Reflective journaling is a form of creative writing that allows us to practice self-reflection, self-exploration, and self-improvement.
+Through reflective journaling, we gain greater understanding of ourselves through mindful observation, contemplation, and expression.
+As a result, we become more self-aware.

 We all have stories to tell.
 With reflective journaling, you write about your own life, but you’re not locked into daily chronicles that outline your activities or what you had for dinner.
 You might write about something that happened when you were a small child.
 You might even write about something that happened to someone else — something you witnessed or have thoughts about that you’d like to explore.
 Instead of recounting events, you might write exclusively about your inner experiences (thoughts and feelings).
-Often, reflective journal writing reveals tests we have endured and lessons we have learned.
+Reflective journaling often reveals tests we have endured and lessons we have learned.

 The Art of Recalibration (by Kristin Donovan, who is a sisterly spirit but no relation) is a perfect example of reflective journaling in which stories about our lives are interwoven with our ideas about life itself.